Takahashi Unions: Franchise history

 Victor Starffin reaching 300 wins with the Takahashi Unions.

 The Pacific League had seven teams since the Japan Baseball League split into the Central and the Pacific League, but having an odd number of teams was inconvenient for scheduling and playoffs.
 Therefore, in 1953 it was decided that any team which finished below a winning percentage of .350 would be disbanded.
 However, all the teams finished above the mark (Kintetsu had the worst record at .410) — therefore the league decided to admit an eighth team, the Unions.

 The Unions were owned by Ryutaro Takahashi, the former president of Dai-Nippon Beer and owner of the Eagles Baseball Club/Kurowashi Black Eagles from 1939 to 1941.
 Takahashi had originally wanted to name the Unions the "Takahashi Eagles" after himself and a beer that had been produced by Dai-Nippon.
-However, the teams's name ended up being chosen by a public vote.
+However, the team name ended up being chosen by a public vote.

 The team became the Tombo Unions after Tombow Pencil bought a share of the team in 1955, but reverted to its original name after Tombow withdrew before the following year.

-Starffin pitched for the team in 1954–1955, going a combined 15-34, but managing to earn his 300th career win with the team.
+On September 9, 1955, Victor Starffin pitched for the Unions against the Daiei Stars and won his 300th career game; he went 15-34 for the team before not being signed by any team after he won his 303rd game.

 The Unions, now in financial trouble, only lasted one more year before they merged with the Daiei Stars on February 26, 1957, to form the Daiei Unions.